 One of the central projects that GYL! focuses on is video production, which is an in demand skill for today’s professional environment.
 The videos that GYL! creates address issues that are both highly personal as well as significant of a collective conscious among the middle school age collective.
-The themes in the videos are topics that are largely of interest to young adolescents, such as fashion, games, phones and electronics, and television programs like Empire (see: KARISMA: The Karisma Daniels Show).
-They also delve into some deeper concerns such as equality, equity, and social justice, which is playfully expressed in the video NIA: Queen Chastity Chrystal Enchantment II.
+The themes in the videos are topics that are largely of interest to young adolescents, such as fashion, online games, phones, electronics and television programs like Empire (see: KARISMA: The Karisma Daniels Show).
+They also delve into some deeper concerns such as equality, equity and social justice, which are playfully expressed in the video NIA: Queen Chastity Chrystal Enchantment II.

 While viewing the recent Get Your Life! exhibition, titled Commons Collaboration: Get Your Life! at the Baltimore Museum of Art, I happened to have my copy of Dewey’s Art as Experience in my shoulder bag.
 The enchanting student art work was aptly reflective of the statement on page 132 (page number might vary depending upon the edition):

 “Whatever path the work of art pursues, it, just because it is a full and intense experience, keeps alive the power to experience the common world in its fullness.”

 The exhibition was a refreshing way of validating that artwork within institutions remains connected and committed to the human experience.